nosvagor/vagari/README.md

 <br>The video that finally catalyzed the creation of _vagari_.

 [Awakening from the Meaning Crisis](https://youtube.com/playlist?list=PLND1JCRq8Vuh3f0P5qjrSdb5eC1ZfZwWJ)
-<br>A wonderful and comprehensive series about history, philosophy, and the meaning of _meaning_; it provided the enery needed to publish _vagari_.
+<br>A wonderful series about history, philosophy, and the
+meaning of _meaning_; it provided the energy needed to publish _vagari_.

 [Arrival: A Response To Bad Movies](https://youtu.be/z18LY6NME1s)
-<br>An awakening to the importance of linguistics, story, non-zero-sum games, and ultimately, the craft of combination and creation of ideas.
+<br>An awakening to the importance of linguistics, story, non-zero-sum games,
+and ultimately, the craft of combining _good_ ideas.

-##### Colors as the Symbols, Design as the Grammar
+#### Colors as the Symbols, Design as the Grammar

-⮩ i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history ⮯
+⮩ i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history. ⮯

 Mining meaning from media, or rather, the **exploration of culture** via the most dominant mediums: